Misly16/bot-dashboard/README.md

 Give a ⭐️ if this project helped you!

-# Please note that this is just an example and i will not be helping with installation
+# Please note that this is just an example and I will not be helping with installation